FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/chargeperiodend.md

 ## Description

-The end date and time of a *charge period*.
+The exclusive, end date and time of a *charge period*.

 ## Content constraints